alekseyl/nested_select/README.md

 RAM ratio improvements x11.836000856510193 on total_allocated objects
 ```

-Despite this little click bait it's pretty obvious that it might not be even the biggest numbers,
-if you have heavy relations instantiation for heavy views or reports generation,
+**Summary:** if you have CPU/RAM bottlenecks, heavy relations instantiation for heavy views or reports generation,
-and you want it to be less demanding in RAM and CPU -- you should try nested_select
+and you want it to be less demanding in RAM and CPU -- you should try nested_select.

 ## Installation